cosmos72/stmx/doc/introduction.md

 - conflicts, i.e. multiple transactions trying to write simultaneously the same  memory location, are detected automatically during commit.
-  In such case, one transaction will commit and all other ones will be re-executed
+  In such case, one transaction will commit and all other ones will be rolled back and re-executed from the beginning
-- thanks to the global version clock, it *cannot* happen that a transaction sees an inconsistent view of transactional memory.
+- thanks to the global version clock, it **cannot** happen that a transaction sees an inconsistent view of transactional memory even if other threads modify it.

-  The worst that can happen is an automatic re-execution of a transaction immediately *before* it can see an inconsistent view of transactional memory.
+  The worst that can happen is an automatic abort and re-execution of a transaction immediately *before* it can see an inconsistent view of transactional memory.